-Agencies are required to deal with personal information in compliance with the Information Privacy Act 2009 (Qld) (IP Act).
-Chapter 3A of the IP Act creates a mandatory notification of data breach (MNDB) scheme.
+Queensland government agencies1 must handle personal information2 in accordance with the Information Privacy Act 2009 (Qld) (IP Act).
+Chapter 3A of the IP Act creates a mandatory notification of data breach (MNDB) scheme, which requires agencies (other than local government3) to notify individuals and the Information Commissioner about eligible data breaches involving personal information held by the agency, unless an exemption applies.

 If the data breach involves unauthorised access to, or disclosure of, personal information, the agency can rely on section 57 if: